hala-samir/AutomatedTestingSuite/README.md

 ### Cross Browser Testing

-These test cases are supported to be run on different browsers (Chrome, Firefox, Edge and Safari).
+These test cases are supported to be run on different browsers (Chrome, Firefox and Edge).

 ```
-mvn test -Dbrowser="browsserName"
+mvn test -Dbrowser="browserName"
 ```

 ## Test Case Design